 We found surface seed bank compositional abundance differed from vegetation at Grubbed sites, as many of the species found in the above-ground vegetation were not present in the surface seed bank (Figure 5).
-In 10-year old exclosures, native C. lyngbyei recovers as dominant vegetation, but abundance of its seed in the surface seed bank is much lower than that in Undisturbed sites.
-This was contrast by non-native invasive A. stolonifera, whose seed dominated surface seed banks in 10-year old exclosures and Undisturbed sites, and its dominance in above-ground vegetation is greater at 10-year old sites than in Undisturbed sites.
-We noted that native forb Symphyotrichum subspicatum was dominant in vegetation at Undisturbed sites, but was absent from the vegetation and surface seed bank in 10-year old exclosures.
+In 10-year old exclosures, native C. lyngbyei recovered as dominant vegetation, but abundance of its seed in the surface seed bank was much lower than that in Undisturbed sites.
+This was contrasted by non-native invasive A. stolonifera, whose seed dominated surface seed banks in 10-year old exclosures and Undisturbed sites, and its dominance in above-ground vegetation was greater at 10-year old sites than in Undisturbed sites.
+Though the native forb Symphyotrichum subspicatum was dominant in vegetation at Undisturbed sites, it was absent from the vegetation and surface seed bank in 10-year old exclosures.

 Table 2.
 Indicator species analysis identified which species significantly characterize the above-ground vegetation (left panel) and surface seed bank (right panel) for each disturbance condition of “recently disturbed” (1-year old exclosures and Grubbed sites) and “recovered” (10-year old exclosures), and Undisturbed sites.
 Non-native species are indicated by asterisk (*); tall perennial graminoids indicated by plus sign (+).